 Ever had an idea or wanted to make a change that went against what everybody around you was doing?
-Or, maybe you felt the need to resist going in a direction everyone else was taking.
-Going against the flow is difficult simply because it sets us apart from everyone else.
+Maybe you felt the need to resist going in a direction everyone else was taking.
+Going against the flow is difficult because it sets us apart from everyone else and attracts criticism.

 Acknowledging limits goes against the flow of mainstream thinking.

-There is always someone who isn’t doing as well as you in some way, and it’s easy to get a false sense of superiority.
 Comparisons are dangerous, yet our culture promotes them like crazy.
-Comparisons create a false reality, and they can lead to pride in feeling like improvement is unnecessary.
-When we realize that Jesus is the bull’s-eye, though, we understand the need for progressive improvement.
-He is the standard by which we should measure our lives.
-In doing so, our expectations are raised, and we can set goals that don’t pit us constantly against one another.
+They create a false reality, and they can lead to pride in feeling like improvement is unnecessary.
+When we realize that Jesus is the standard by which we should measure our lives, though, we understand the need for progressive improvement.
+As we do, we raise our expectations and can set goals that don’t pit us constantly against one another.

 Forgetting comparisons is certainly not mainstream thinking.

 Holiness is a Bible word that many think means perfection.
-But holiness is not about being perfect; it’s about being separate.
+Holiness is not about being perfect, though, it’s about being separate.
 When you separate yourself, you avoid conforming to the world.
-You avoid walking the path of destruction.
-You become an example of one aiming for the bull’s-eye.
+You avoid walking the path of destruction and instead become an example of to be more like Christ.
 Others may consider you odd, but their approval isn’t what matters.
-The question you must ask is, “Does God approve of my life?” if the answer is yes, then you are living a life of separation and not conformity.
+The question you must ask yourself is, “Does God approve of my life?”
+If the answer is yes, then you’re living a life of separation instead of conformity.

 Seeking God’s approval over man’s approval goes against the flow.

 Limits and rules exist for our safety, but they mean little more than restriction and confinement without relationship.
 Parents can discipline kids, but kids won’t truly aim for obedience if the relationship is weak.
 The book of Leviticus is all about establishing rules for the safety of the Israelites.
 While they focused on God, the rules weren’t a big deal to follow.
 They followed them because they loved Him.
-But as soon as they took their eyes off of Him, the rules were broken and rebellion reigned.
+As soon as they took their eyes off of Him, though, they broke the rules and rebelled.
 Relationship makes following the rules a desire rather than a requirement.

 Focusing on relationship over self does not support the thinking of our “me first” society.